cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 - Less backpressure on the full node that is running consensus.
 - Possibility for future additional (e.g a `/v2`) with additional methods not available in the `/v1` endpoint.
 - Can act as a basis for users to create better and faster indexers and analytics solutions.
+- Possibility to turn off indexing on the full node if that can be offload to the RPC Companion.

 ### Negative